Applications for 2026–2027 are open!

 Since its founding in 2009, BRYC’s programs have been free of charge, with the exception of minimal fees for special activities like college tours.
 This is reflective of our mission to provide under-resourced students with equally high-quality college access programming more affluent families have the means to pay for.

-In BRYC’s 15 years of serving the Capital Region, we have learned that income is one of several variables impacting equitable access to higher education.
+In BRYC’s 16 years of serving the Capital Region, we have learned that income is one of several variables impacting equitable access to higher education.
 While BRYC will remain focused on and free for lower-income families, we do not want to overlook students who experience other disadvantages in the college admissions process.
-We will consider applications from students of any income level, and families with an adjusted gross income over $100,000 will be asked to make a one-time $500 donation in lieu of a participation fee.
+We will consider applications from students of any income level, and families with an adjusted gross income over $100,000 will be asked to pay a participation fee.
 To ensure BRYC remains accessible to the students who need it most, we will limit the number of spots available to higher-income families.

-Guardians can email [email protected] or contact the recruitment team to discuss any concerns about the $500 donation or BRYC’s other income policies.
+Guardians can email [email protected] or contact the recruitment team to discuss any concerns about the participation fee or BRYC’s other income policies.

 How does BRYC protect my sensitive financial information?